ricedh/drafts/GeoSchedule.md

 * How to separate projected runaway "to's" (and guessed "from's" for jailor's notices, if ads like that exist) from actual "to's" and "from's"?
 Do we have much more of one type (real. vs guessed) -- probably almost exclusively guessed locations?

-WEDNESDAY APRIL 9th - FRIDAY APRIL 11th
+Wednesday, April 9th - Friday, April 11th
 ---------------------------------------
 Coordinate analysis and clean up - All